pschool-in/curriculum/content/grammar/right-word.md

 Sita,*you* are capable of doing excellently!
 The choice is *yours*, Iqbal.
 Can *you* help me carry these books?

+This book is *yours* not mine.
+First of all, dear friend, tell me how *you* are?
+This is my Dictionary.
+Could you show me  *yours*?
+Arun,  *you* should obey our elders.
+Can *you* tell me *your* phone number?

 ```

 ## when vs where